frauvate/rentacar/README.md

 - Setup: Contains the setup file to install the app.

 ## Contributing
-Contributions are wlcomed!
+Contributions are welcomed!
 To get started:

-Fork the repository.
+- Fork the repository.
-Create a new branch: git checkout -b feature-name.
+- Create a new branch: git checkout -b feature-name.
-Make your changes and commit them: git commit -m 'Add new feature'.
+- Make your changes and commit them: git commit -m 'Add new feature'.
-Push to the branch: git push origin feature-name.
+- Push to the branch: git push origin feature-name.
-Open a Pull Request.
+- Open a Pull Request.

 Please ensure your code adheres to general coding standards and includes appropriate tests.